google-cloud-nightscout/google-cloud-nightscout.github.io/docs/StopVM.md

 ---
-title: "Stop or Start Your Nightscout Virtual Machine on Google Cloud"
+title: "Stop or Start Virtual Machine on Google Cloud"
 description: "Learn how to stop and start your Nightscout virtual machine on Google Cloud.
 Important considerations include IP address changes and free tier limitations."
 ---